 How to Strengthen Your Skin Barrier

 We also recommend the SkinCeuticals Triple Lipid Restore 2:4:2, a cream formulated with a maximized concentration of pure ceramides, natural cholesterol and omega fatty acids.
 In addition to helping reinforce and hydrate the skin’s barrier, the formula also supports the skin’s natural self-repair to reduce visible signs of aging.
-We also recommend the Lancôme Advanced Génifique Face Serum, which contains hyaluronic acid.
-Hyaluronic acid is a humectant, meaning it draws much-needed moisture into the skin.
+For an option for mature skin, we like the antioxidant-packed L’Oréal Paris Age Perfect Cell Renewal Midnight Cream.

-In addition to tweaking your skincare routine, Dr. Eyde advises increasing your water intake, eliminating smoking and excess alcohol consumption to help restore hydration.
+Besides tweaking your skincare routine, Dr. Eyde advises increasing your water intake, eliminating smoking and excess alcohol consumption to help restore hydration.

-Photo: Chaunte Vaughn
+Photographer: Chaunte Vaughn